What Happened To Your Teeth? 6 Causes of Brown Spots on Teeth

 - Severe Fluorosis: In severe cases of dental fluorosis, the enamel can become discolored.
 Stains will develop over time, which is due to diffusion of exogenous icons, such as iron and copper, into the abnormally porous enamel.
 These stains appear brown and are widespread, making the teeth look corroded.
 This now affects all enamel surfaces.
 This may also affect the general form of the tooth.

-Unfortunately, the visual effects of dental fluorosis and any type of stained teeth, can greatly affect one’s self-esteem… but luckily there is a way to instantly transform your smile!
+Unfortunately, the visual effects of dental fluorosis (brown spots on teeth) and any type of stained teeth, can greatly affect one’s self-esteem… but luckily there is a way to instantly transform your smile!